Implementing our standards

 We check if suppliers are applying our standards through a combination of supplier questionnaires and onsite audits.
 We identify potential areas of concern early in our relationship with a supplier and we work with them to improve performance over time.

-Responsible procurement clauses, improvement plans and audit requirements are included in supplier contracts.
-Responsible procurement clauses are also part of our requests for information (RFIs) used in the tender process.
+Responsibility clauses, improvement plans and audit requirements are included in supplier contracts.
+Responsibility clauses are also part of our requests for information (RFIs) used in the tender process.

 Monitoring & support